nqltis/ArdOs/docs/FileSystemV3.md

 ## File headers

 The file headers are currently 6-bytes wide.
-Here are the meaning of each of these bytes :
+These bytes correspond to :

 - 1 : File flags
 - 2 : Data Pointer